openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    context-free grammar

-The |LANG| lexical notation defines a set of productions (rules) that specify the structure of the elementary language parts called 'tokens'.
+The |LANG| lexical notation defines a set of productions (rules) that specify the structure of the elementary language parts called *tokens*.
 All tokens are defined in :ref:`Lexical Elements`.
 The set of tokens (identifiers, keywords, numbers/numeric literals, operator signs, delimiters), special characters (white spaces and line separators), and comments comprises the language’s